Our Ashrams are located in 3 places in South India and one in London.

 At this period, Lalitananda Swami installed a Subramania Swami statue and constructed a temple in the local Shiva temple in Thanial for the benefit of the villagers.
 After the homam was over, Sri Shanmuga Mudaliyar, his relatives, and the villagers convened a meeting and asked Lalitananda Swami to remain in Thanial.
 Lalitananda Swami had then told them that whenever he visits Pasumalai, he will visit Thanial.
 He also said that another saint from the Yogar family will come and renovate these temples and develop the villages around here.
 This story was relayed to Sri Arumugam by late Shanmuga Mudaliyar.

-In 2003, in recognition of Swamiji’s social services to Pasumalai and surrounding villages, a meeting was convened by the district collector and the district education officers and others at the high school of Melolakoor village near Pasumalai ashram.
+In 2003, in recognition of Swamiji’s social services to Pasumalai and surrounding villages, a meeting was convened by the district collector and the district education officers and others at the high school of Melolakkur village near Pasumalai ashram.